dudleystorey/thenewdefaults/README.md

 `body { background: color(sky); }`

-A complete visual guide to The New Defaults on Github Pages.
+A complete visual guide to The New Defaults eill be available on Github Pages.